-With Latch, you can unlock your door with an app, Keycard, or Doorcode; share access with friends, family, and trusted services; see access history; and manage everything from a web browser.
+With Latch, you can unlock your door with an app, Keycard, or Doorcode; share access with friends, family, and trusted services; see access history; chat with our customer support via the chat feature, if available, in the Latch App; and manage everything from a web browser.
 To use Latch, your property manager or their agent may provide us with your name, email address, phone number, and length of stay, for short term rentals for example, in order to create your Latch account or to allow us to provision access to doors you have access to.
 If your property manager has enabled an integration between their property management software and Latch, then we may receive this information directly from the property management software.
-If you create your Latch account yourself, you can submit this information directly to Latch.
+If you create your Latch account yourself, you can submit this information directly to Latch and we will share relevant information with your property manager to allow them to finalize your account set up using Latch Manager.

 When you use an access product such as a Latch M, R, C, Intercom, or Latch App, we may collect information about how you use the product.
 For example, with the Latch App, we may collect information that tells us if something isn’t working properly or how often a particular feature is used.
 If you do not wish to use the Latch App, you can still use a Keycard.
 To help keep private and common spaces secure, Latch devices store an access history of who entered your space and when.
-In some cases, an access event includes a photo so you can make sure only the right person got in.
-We have very strict privacy rules depending on if a space is private or common, which govern how we use and share this usage and access history information, which are outlined in the sections “Access history and photos” and “When personal information is shared or disclosed.”
+In some cases, our access products take a photo or a video so you can make sure only the right person got in and to monitor entrances and exits for security purposes.
+We have very strict privacy rules depending on if a space is private or common, which govern how we use and share this usage and access history information, which are outlined in the sections “Access history, photos, and videos” and “When personal information is shared or disclosed.”

 Latch integrates with select and trusted third party thermostats.
-If you have thermostats in your building; when you control a thermostat from the Latch App, we receive the desired temperature and thermostat mode that you would set, but never store or aggregate it over time.
-Instead we delete that information each time you change your desired temperature and setting.
+If you have thermostats in your building; when you control a thermostat from the Latch App, we receive the desired temperature and thermostat mode that you would set and send those settings to our partners to operate a thermostat, but we never store or aggregate that data over time.
+Instead, we delete that information each time you change your desired temperature and setting.
 Depending on the model of thermostat that has been installed, the manufacturer may separately collect information from the thermostat.
-Please see the following [LINK: privacy policies] depending on the thermostat installed in your space.
+Please see Our Service Providers and Partners for the privacy policies of our thermostat partners.

 Like thermostats, we only store the current desired setting for your lights.
 As soon as you turn your lights on or off, we delete the previously desired setting.
 Our lighting partners do not separately collect information from lights and we do not share any lighting usage information with them.